Fishbowler/icedfrisby-jsonrefchecks/README.md

 ```

 This is a simple example containing only objects and arrays, but jsonpath supports lots of the features of XPath, and can query on a whole host of things, including data, existence of properties, those of parents/children, and combinations of all of them.

+## Options

+Options is an object that contain any of these properties:

+* `debug` - When true, print the count of results from the candidate and reference jsonpath queries.
+Default: false.
+* `failOnZeroCandidates` - When true, fail the check if the candidate jsonpath query returns 0 results.
+This is useful for development and where data should exist, since 100% of 0 candidates will always appear in the references set.
+Default: false.

 ## Further reading